hugothimonier/MPG_league_data_scraping/README.md

 ## Scrapping data from your MPG League

 This repo allows you to scrape data from a league in which you participate.
 Scraping involves data from games of all seasons played.
-Variable are stacked in a ``pandas.DataFrame``, detail on column signification is detailed in ``MpgScraper.get_league_data()`` docstring.
+Variable are stacked in a ``pandas.DataFrame``, columns are detailed in ``MpgScraper.get_league_data()`` docstring.

 ### Clone repo